Internet Providers in Princeton, LA

-Viasat Internet (formerly Exede) is the most widespread Internet option on the whole, covering close to one hundred percent of Princeton residents.
+Viasat Internet is the most widespread Internet option on the whole, covering close to one hundred percent of Princeton residents.
 HughesNet has registered coverage for practically one hundred percent of the population.
 The fastest download speed advertised for Viasat is up to 100 Mbps, while HughesNet offers as high as 25 Mbps.
 As a rule of thumb, anything above 10 megabits per second (Mbps) will be sufficient for streaming lower-quality videos on WiFi.
 However, it may become an issue for large households or bandwidth-intensive apps like Google Hangouts and etc. Refer to the Internet availability map below to see how Internet options compare at the census block level.

 Internet Statistics 2021

 21.8% of consumers in Princeton700 People Only have access to 1 or fewer wired internet providers available at their address.